 - Hear about the recent findings in the Universities Scotland ‘Made it Happen’ report and gain a better understanding of how policy change has led to impact

 - Network with enterprise educators and employability professionals from a range of universities.

-This Enterprise Exchange event will explore how University enterprise and entrepreneurship educators and careers and employability professionals can work together more effectively to develop enterprise skills and attributes in students and graduates from all disciplines.
+This Enterprise Exchange event explored how University enterprise and entrepreneurship educators and careers and employability professionals can work together more effectively to develop enterprise skills and attributes in students and graduates from all disciplines.

-A range of keynote speakers will share their perspectives on the importance of all 3 Es to the economy and will explore with the audience what the potential is for further developing links between careers & enterprise departments.
-There will be practitioner-led workshops focussing on existing models of collaboration and facilitated discussions about the opportunities and challenges of aligning the 3E’s and definitions.
+A range of keynote speakers shared their perspectives on the importance of all 3 Es to the economy and explored with the audience what the potential is for further developing links between careers & enterprise departments.
+There were practitioner-led workshops focussing on existing models of collaboration and facilitated discussions about the opportunities and challenges of aligning the 3E’s and definitions.

 - Ruth Donnelly, Assistant Director, University of Edinburgh Careers Service

 - Eleanor Mackay, Enterprise Programmes Officer, University of Strathclyde

 - Bonnie Hacking, University of St. Andrews